alexa/alexa-auto-sdk/aacs/android/app-components/alexa-auto-comms-ui/README.md

 ## Prerequisites
 The following list describes the prerequisites for this library:

-* AACS Telephony and Contacts libraries must be built.
+* Telephony and Contacts libraries must be built.
-* Your Android device must meet the prerequisites for using the [AACS Telephony library](../alexa-auto-telephony/README.md#prerequisites).
+* Your Android device must meet the prerequisites for using the [Telephony library](../alexa-auto-telephony/README.md#prerequisites).

 ## Known Issues
 * On a reboot, Android automatically connects any phone that is paired which could cause the primary phone to change and contacts sync issues.